FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 ## configUSE_CORE_AFFINITY

-Enables the application writer to control which cores a task can run on.
+Allows the application writer to control which cores a task can run on.
-If `configUSE_CORE_AFFINITY` is defined as `1`, `vTaskCoreAffinitySet` can be used to control which cores a task can run on. `vTaskCoreAffinityGet` can be used to query which cores a task can run on.
+If `configUSE_CORE_AFFINITY` is defined as `1`, `vTaskCoreAffinitySet` can be used to control which cores a task can run on, and `vTaskCoreAffinityGet` can be used to query which cores a task can run on.